Azure/avshub/content/workshop-guide/_index.md

 Your first task should be to create a Jumpbox in your respective Jumpbox Resource group.

+> NOTE: In addition to the instructions below, you can watch [this video](https://youtu.be/LABTkfJZmPc) which will explain the same steps and get you ready for deploying the Jumpbox.

 ### **Exercise 1: Instructions for Creation of Jumpbox**

 #### Step 1: Create Azure Virtual Machine